vulcanize/filecoin-indexing/db/migrations/progress.md

 secondary caches/layers/watcher can derive missing information from the core data.

 ### Summaries:
-TODO: ask Riba which of these are critical (from consensus perpsective and also from end-user/utility perspective)
 * Chain economics
 * Chain powers
 * Chain rewards
 * Message gas economies

 ### More miner meta:
-TODO: ask Riba which of these are critical (from consensus perpsective and also from end-user/utility perspective)
 * Miner current deadline infos
 * Miner debts
 * Miner locked funds